prog4biol/pfb2024/problemsets/Unix_02_problemset.md

-5. Create a directory call `files` in your ProblemSets directory.
+5. Create a directory call `files` in your PFB_problemsets directory.

 6. Move the file you renamed (in Unix01 problem set) from `sequences.nt.fa` to `cancer_genes.fasta` to your `files` directory